charent/ChatLM-mini-Chinese/README.en.md

 Memory: 32 GB
 GPU: NVIDIA GeForce RTX 4060 Ti 16GB * 1
 ```

+1. **tokenizer training**: The existing `tokenizer` training library has OOM problems when encountering large corpus.
+Therefore, the full corpus is merged and constructed according to word frequency according to a method similar to `BPE`, and the operation takes half a day.

-1. **text to text pre-training**: The learning rate is a dynamic learning rate from `1e-4` to `5e-3`, and the pre-training time is 8 days.
+2. **Text-to-Text pre-training**: The learning rate is a dynamic learning rate from `1e-4` to `5e-3`, and the pre-training time is 8 days.
 Training loss:
 ![traing loss](img/train_loss.png)

-2. **prompt supervised fine-tuning (SFT)**: Use the `belle` instruction training dataset (both instruction and answer lengths are below 512), with a dynamic learning rate from `1e-7` to `5e-5` , the fine-tuning time is 2 days.
+3. **prompt supervised fine-tuning (SFT)**: Use the `belle` instruction training dataset (both instruction and answer lengths are below 512), with a dynamic learning rate from `1e-7` to `5e-5` , the fine-tuning time is 2 days.
 Fine-tuning loss:
 ![finetune loss](img/sft_loss.png)

-3. **dpo direct preference optimization**: dataset [alpaca-gpt4-data-zh](https://huggingface.co/datasets/c-s-ale/alpaca-gpt4-data-zh) as `chosen` text , in step `2`, the SFT model performs batch `generate` on the prompts in the dataset, and obtains the `rejected` text, which takes 1 day, dpo full preference optimization, learning rate `le-5`, half precision `fp16`, total `2` `epoch`, taking 3h. dpo loss:
+4. **dpo direct preference optimization**: dataset [alpaca-gpt4-data-zh](https://huggingface.co/datasets/c-s-ale/alpaca-gpt4-data-zh) as `chosen` text , in step `2`, the SFT model performs batch `generate` on the prompts in the dataset, and obtains the `rejected` text, which takes 1 day, dpo full preference optimization, learning rate `le-5`, half precision `fp16`, total `2` `epoch`, taking 3h. dpo loss:
 ![dpo loss](img/dpo_loss.png)

-## 2.4 Dialogue effect display
+## 2.4 chat show
 ### 2.4.1 stream chat
 By default, `TextIteratorStreamer` of `huggingface transformers` is used to implement streaming dialogue, and only `greedy search` is supported.
 If you need `beam sample` and other generation methods, please change the `stream_chat` parameter of `cli_demo.py` to `False` .
 ![](./img/stream_chat.gif)

-### 2.4.3 Dialogue display
+### 2.4.3 Dialogue show
 ![](./img/show1.png)

 There are problems: the pre-training dataset only has more than 9 million, and the model parameters are only 210M.
 It cannot cover all aspects, and there will be situations where the answer is wrong and the generator is nonsense.